k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/How-to-Generate-Load-with-OVA.md

 - Total Users:
     - How many total concurrent requests would you like to send?
 Default: 25
-    - Maximum number of total users depends on the Virtual Machine resources
+    - Maximum number of total users depends on the Virtual Machine resources:

 | vCPU     | RAM | Total Users    |
 | :----:   | :----:   |    :----: |
 | 2-4      | 2-4 GB     | 50-500   |
 | 4-6  | 8-16  GB      | 500-1000|
 | 8+ | 32+  GB      | 4000|

 - Rampup time: How fast you would like to ramp up total users?
 Default is 300.
 - Duration: How long would you like to generate load?
 Default is 900
 - Load Type: It is possible to generate load directly to ICAP Server or to a Proxy site